Case study of the BMedSci Health and Human Sciences (NURU146)

 Overview and outcomes of the BMedSci Health and Human Sciences project to embed IDL.

-The Library has an active role in supporting students in the Health Sciences School and is regularly involved in delivering workshops and creating online resources to help students develop their information and digital literacy skills (IDL).
+The Library has an active role in supporting students in the School of Allied Health Professions, Nursing and Midwifery and is regularly involved in delivering workshops and creating online resources to help students develop their information and digital literacy skills (IDL).

 IDL is already embedded in the programme at certain points to support literature searching for students, specifically: